buhii/buhii.github.io/src/contents/about.md

 <div class="introduction">
     <p>
         Welcome to Takahiro Kamatani's home page.
-I am an engineer living in Tokyo.
+I am a software engineer living in Tokyo.
     </p>
     <p>
         I'm passionate about the intersection of art and technology and have extensive experience working on various new media artworks, including software and hardware components.